ok69531/AAIS-public/README.md

 # AAIS
 Source code for Adaptive Adversarial Augmentation for Molecular Property Prediction with pytorch.

 ## Requiremets & Installation
 The code is written in Python 3 (>= 3.9.0) and supports both GPU with cuda 11.3 and CPU on Windows.
 MacOSX is only supported on the CPU.

-1. Close the Git repository.
+1. Clone the Git repository.
-2. Install a compatibale version of Python and make an enivronment.
+2. Install a compatible version of Python and make an environment.
 ```
 conda create -n aais ptyhon=3.9.0
 conda activate aais
 ```
 3. Install the dependencies from the requirements file.
 ```
-pip isntall -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Basic Usage
 Training using AAIS with the subsampling ratio $r$ of 0.5: